bscheibe/KornShell-DIY/README.md

 DONE: Ensure existing commands function.
 DONE: Remove global variables.
-Refactor commands to a separate file as function calls.
 Refactor all commands for clarity and improve upon them.
-Refactor bloated main method.
 Plug memory leaks, if any.
 DONE: Currently includes a provided get_path.c file, write our own instead.
 (1/2): Add test cases and testing directory.